vasiliykulakov/Lunch/README.md

 ## Description
-Find a decent place to eat lunch.
+This is a 1-day project for exploring a more Rx-driven MVP architecture.

-This is an experimental project for for exploring a more Rx-driven MVP architecture.
+Find a decent place to eat lunch!

 Enter a food and a location (autocompleted) into a text box, select the sort order, and click Search to find places in the area.
 The place search and location autocomplete is done via Google Maps APIs.